What are Transfer Credits?

 If your Transfer Credit Request is successful, you will not be required to take the Seneca course and a grade of “TC” will be assigned.
 Courses with a grade of “TC” are not included as part of a student’s GPA calculation.

-The deadline to submit Transfer Credit Requests for the September 2017 term is Friday, August 11.
+The deadline to submit Transfer Credit Requests for the Summer 2018 term is Friday, April, 13.
 Evaluation results for applications received after this deadline may not be processed prior to the College’s drop deadline.

 How to apply